12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 - Kurrajong campground – 35 campsites.

 - Osprey Bay campground – 46 campsites.
+The most scenic option – our pick of them all!

 How to get to Cape Range National Park

-Keep in mind that fuel is not available within the park, so make sure you factor that into your itinerary.
+Keep in mind that fuel is not available within the National park, so make sure you factor that into your itinerary.

 Top Tips